 Hence, the real gross domestic product is 9,80,392.16

 Rico is an emerging country.
 Mr. Waffet is considering investing in Rico and is long in the country.
-However, some of the street analysts somehow don’t agree with Mr. Waffet.
-Mr. Waffet is of the view that Rico is on verge of listing in the top 10 emerging markets as currently, it stands at 20 as per the list published.
-The street analysts are of the view that if the real gross domestic product is more than 1 million then it can make in the top 10 list next year.
+However, some street analysts don’t agree with him.
+Mr. Waffet believes that Rico is on the verge of listing in the top 10 emerging markets as currently, it stands at 20 as per the list published.
+However, street analysts believe that if the real gross domestic product is more than 1 million, it can be in the top 10 list next year.
 One of the renowned statistics websites provides details about the country.

-Here, we are not given direct nominal GDP value, hence first we need to calculate the nominal GDP.
+Here, we don’t have the direct nominal GDP value, hence first we need to calculate the nominal GDP.